mco-gh/mco.dev/content/post/found/mistakes.md

 coverImage = "/img/mistakes.jpg"
 +++

 Here's a gem from some people who are no stranger to making mistakes in public, the Wikipedia editors.
-What's amazing, though, is how universal this advice is.
+What's amazing, though, is how universal their advice is.

 <!--more-->